themagicalmammal/howtolinux/docs/guide/browsers.md

 # Browser

 Today Chrome is the most popular browser in the world.
 Also, I have been using Chrome since probably 2012.
+Though, recently I have moved on with Firefox based browsers.

 ::: tip
 Chrome is not an open-source browser, Vivaldi & Opera are partly open-source, and also these browsers do not support VAAPI Firefox, Brave & TOR are open-source browsers.
 Meaning these are better alternatives if you are looking for privacy.
 But, TOR doesn't support VAAPI.